 - Primary Search

 Primary Search provides full-text for more than 70 popular magazines for elementary school research.
 All full-text articles included in the database are assigned a reading level indicator (Lexiles), and full-text information dates as far back as 1990.

 - Reference USA

-The No. 1 source of information on businesses and people for researchers, students, job seekers, and government agencies.
+The No. 1 source of information on businesses and people for researchers, students, job seekers, business owners, and government agencies.

 - Regional Business News

 This database provides comprehensive full-text coverage for regional business publications.
 Regional Business News incorporates coverage of 75 business journals, newspapers, and newswires from all metropolitan and rural areas within the United States.
 This database is updated bi-weekly.

 - Science Online

 Presents a broad range of scientific disciplines through extensive definitions, essays, diagrams, biographies, and experiments.
 Also includes a Curriculum Tools section for students containing guides on how to approach research papers and science fair projects, in addition to a section for educators on how to conduct classroom science experiments.